nuxeo-cps/hgutils/README.txt

 Uses the same rules as ``bm-product`` to issue a tag for the given clone.
 Does a few checkings to avoid accidents:

  - the branch must have only one head (there's an option to force though).
+ - there repo must be updated to a head a head: accidental releasing of a whole bundle from the previous tagged nodes can be a pain to fix.
+If you need to release from an intermediate state, make a branch first.
  - the current branch must be the one specified in the bundle manifest.
+TODO option to overcome that if releasing a single clone.
  - no uncommited local changes.
- - latest tag (read from VERSION) is recognized as made by hgbundler.
+ - if CHANGES is empty, latest tag (read from VERSION) is recognized as made by hgbundler.
+If that's not the case, simply commit something in CHANGES.
  - empty CHANGES is acceptable only if the diff with previous tag is empty or the user requested a re-release (increment of release nr, not version number, typically because the release itself was faulty